 Note that it is now possible to overlay Gaia sources.

-Field of faint galaxies: WFC3/IR, (12443_3c), N > 1 version To get the image below, click on "Advanced HSC controls", then check the box for "Require NumImages > 1", then click on HSC.
+Field of faint galaxies: WFC3/IR, (12443_3c), N > 1 version To get the image at right, click on "Advanced HSC controls", then check the box for "Require NumImages > 1", then click on HSC.

-Gravitational Lens: WFC3/UVIS, (11602_02), N > 1 version To get the image below, click on "Advanced HSC controls", then check the box for "Require NumImages > 1", then click on HSC.
+Gravitational Lens: WFC3/UVIS, (11602_02), N > 1 version To get the image at right, click on "Advanced HSC controls", then check the box for "Require NumImages > 1", then click on HSC.

-This shows an example where a poor choice of NumImages > 10 can result in a very nonuniform catalog, while NumImages > 3 results in a more uniform catalog.
+This shows an example where a choice of NumImages > 10 can result in a very nonuniform catalog, while NumImages > 3 results in a more uniform catalog (although it still shows regions of uneven coverage due to different image locations).
 Because of the strong sensitivity to the choice of NumImages, this is considered a mixed quality catalog.

-This shows an example where a poor choice of NumImages > 3 results in a number of false sources near the nucleus.
-While NumImages > 5 fixes most of this problem, it also results in the loss of many real sources.
-For this reason we consider this a mixed quality catalog.
+This shows an example (at far right) where the HSCv1 catalog has many false sources near the nucleus of the galaxy.
+The results can be improved by increasing the limit to NumImages > 5, but that also results in the loss of many real sources.
+For this reason we considered this a mixed quality catalog in version 1.

 Field of Galaxies: ACS (9033_01), N > 0 version.
-To get the image below, click on "Advanced HSC controls", then check the box for "Require NumImages > 0", then click on HSC.
+To get the image at right, click on "Advanced HSC controls", then check the box for "Require NumImages > 0", then click on HSC.

-In version 1, the problem was that no Source Extractor source list was produced by the HLA, and hence the obvious galaxies in the center of this field are missing from the HSC.
+In version 1 (far right), the problem was that no Source Extractor source list was produced by the HLA for this particular image, and hence the HSCv1 catalog partway across the image.
+Obvious galaxies in the center of this field are missing from the HSCv1.
 This can be seen by the fact that the SExtractor check box is greyed out.
 There are many reasons why a source list might be missing in the HLA.
 In this case it is probably because there is an extremely bright star just to the right of this field,

-However, note that this problem has now been fixed in version 2, and so this region has changed from a Bad to a Good example !
+However, note that this problem has been fixed since version 2, and so this region is another case that changed from a Bad to a Good example!

 Starfield: WFPC2 (8013_41), N > 0 and 5 versions.
-To get the image below, click on "Advanced HSC controls", then check the box for "Require NumImages > 0", then click on HSC.
+To get the image at right, click on "Advanced HSC controls", then check the box for "Require NumImages > 0", then click on HSC.
 Repeat this with "Require NumImages > 5".

 This shows a field with a large number of artifacts in a WFPC2 field when using NumImages > 0, both because of the bright stars in the field and various edge effects.
 While using NumImages > 5 removes many of these artifacts, it is not possible to remove all of them without also removing many of the real sources.

-These often appear to be more prevalent in version 2 compared to version 1, for example near the ends of the diffraction spikes in the image of the gravitational lens (11602_02) shown here.
-This is primarily due to going deeper for the ACS images in version 2.
+These often appear to be more prevalent in versions 2 and 3 compared to version 1, for example near the ends of the diffraction spikes in the image of the gravitational lens (11602_02) shown here.
+This is primarily due to going deeper for the ACS images in version 3.
 It is generally possible to remove these by using the appropriate value of the NumImages criteria.